1. Questions about Our Research Interests

 Do you prefer particular research designs and methods?

-We believe that research designs and methods should be driven by the research questions posed.
+Research designs and methods should be driven by the research questions.
 Therefore, in application reviews, we look first at the research questions.
 Then, we look to the research design and methods to see if they would provide strong evidence on the research questions.
 Given the range of research questions we view as important, we support studies using a wide range of designs and methods, such as field experiments, non-experimental longitudinal studies, ethnographies, and comparative case studies.
 These studies use an equally wide range of measures and analytical methods.

 Do you fund studies that include biological measures?

 Yes.
-The Foundation funds projects that theorize and measure the interplay between social and biological phenomena in ways that advance our primary interest in social settings.
-For example, we are interested in how biological phenomena condition the effects of social settings on youth development and how biological phenomena mediate the link between social settings and youth development.
-We are also interested in studies using measures of biological phenomena when doing so is an improvement over observation, interviews, and similar techniques for measuring how social settings influence youth development.
-For an extended discussion on this topic, please view our Biology Guidelines document.
+The Foundation funds projects that theorize and measure the interplay between social and biological phenomena in ways that advance our interest in inequality.
+For example, we are interested in how biological predispositions can interact with youth’s circumstances to produce either favorable or unfavorable outcomes.
+We are also interested in studies using measures of biological phenomena when doing so is an improvement over observation, interviews, and similar techniques.

 Do you fund evaluation studies?

 Yes.
 Like our other research grants, any proposed evaluation study should be a strong fit with our Current Research Interests and adhere to the General Criteria for Funding, found in our Research Grants Application Guide.
-Evaluation studies should include strong theory about key setting constructs and explain how the setting operates, and about how and why the intervention strategies would create setting change.
+Evaluation studies should include strong theory about how and why the intervention strategies would reduce inequality.
 Studies should also use strong research designs, extend prior and concurrent research efforts, and be replicable and generalizable.
 Studies should also consider the influences of the research sample; the context of the study and change initiative; and the implementation and cost of the policy, program, or intervention being evaluated.

 Do you fund studies of policies and their effects?

 Yes.
-We seek to understand the way public, organizational, and administrative policy affects youth settings and thereby youth.
-Applicants should include strong theory and measures of settings.
-For an extended discussion of this topic, please view our Policy Guidelines document.
+We seek to understand the way public, organizational, and administrative policy affect inequality in youth development and youth outcomes.
+Applicants should include strong theory and measurement tools.

 Do you only fund experiments?